LL-Drepano/MySecretCase_Product_DataExtraction_To_XLSX/README.md

 # MySecretCase_Product_DataExtraction_To_XLSX

-An automated pipeline Demo I built for MySecretCase (famous sextoys italian company) that extracts structured product data from packaging dieline PDFs and maps it to a spreadsheet with **one row per pack and one column per field**, following the supplied 34-column reference mapping.
+An automated pipeline demo I built for a **MySecretCase selection task**, designed to extract structured product data from packaging dieline PDFs and map it to a spreadsheet with **one row per pack and one column per field**, following the supplied 34-column reference mapping.

 ## The problem

-The input looked straightforward: 50 PDF dielines, all following the same general layout, with one reference file showing the expected mapping.
+The input was a folder of 50 PDF dielines, all following the same general layout, plus one reference file showing the expected spreadsheet mapping.

-The obvious solution would have been to extract the text directly from each PDF and map it into columns.
-That approach did not work.
+The first idea was to extract the text directly from each PDF and map it into columns.
+That did not work.

 Most of the useful content — product name, LOT information, dimensions, battery specifications, waterproof rating, material, feature icons, and warranty symbols — had been converted into **vector outlines** during the prepress process.
-To a normal PDF text parser, those values were not text anymore; they were drawing instructions.
+To a normal PDF text parser, those values were not text anymore.

-Direct extraction still recovered a few residual elements, mainly recycling codes, but not enough to build the required dataset.
-The task therefore needed a hybrid pipeline: deterministic parsing wherever possible, and multimodal AI only for the semantic information embedded in the artwork.
+Direct extraction still recovered a few residual elements, mainly recycling codes, but not enough to build the dataset.

+The resulting pipeline therefore uses deterministic extraction where the source allows it and vision-based extraction for information embedded in the artwork.

 ---

 ## Highlights

-- **Hybrid architecture — LLMs for meaning, deterministic code for global rules.** An LLM pass understands each video individually; a deterministic pass then looks at all 399 at once and enforces *one head keyword = exactly one owner*.
-This split — semantic understanding by the model, global constraints by code — is the core design decision, and it's the same pattern used in production AI systems.
-- **Caught the subtle failure the whole pipeline exists to prevent.** The copy-generation step could re-introduce the exact keyword collisions the pipeline was built to eliminate — because it works one video at a time and can't see what other videos already own.
-I found it, built a validation guard against it, and the guard caught **12 genuine collisions** that would otherwise have shipped as duplicate-competing videos.
-- **Measured the tradeoff instead of assuming it.** Strict deduplication strands some videos on generic keywords; rather than pretend the solution was clean, I measured the real cost — **8% of processed rows** — and shipped all 399 videos flagged rather than dropped.
-- **Scale, entirely on free-tier APIs.** 399-video catalogue · **790 LLM calls** · **~1.3M input tokens** · self-hosted on Docker · $0 spend.

-## What I built

-A four-part extraction system:

-1. **Deterministic extraction** — the filename provides the EAN, box dimensions, and product reference; residual PDF text provides recycling codes; fixed company fields are populated from controlled constants.
-2. **Vision-based extraction** — page one is rasterised and sent to Gemini with a strict JSON response schema to read the semantic and graphical fields.
-3. **Validation and confidence scoring** — the EAN check digit, double AI reading, domain rules, missing-field checks, and field-level disagreements produce a confidence level and human-readable flags.
-4. **Automatic batch orchestration** — the 50 PDFs are processed in groups of five, with pauses, retries, temporary outputs, and a final automatic merge into one spreadsheet.
+* **50 packaging PDFs → one structured 34-column dataset.** The full folder is processed automatically and merged into a single Excel workbook.
+* **Hybrid extraction.** EAN, box dimensions, recycling codes, filenames, and fixed fields are handled deterministically; Gemini Vision is used only for information that cannot be recovered as text.
+* **Two-pass extraction with review flags.** Every pack is sent to the model twice.
+Disagreements, missing values, and failed validation rules are surfaced instead of silently accepted.
+* **Automatic rate-limit handling.** The initial pipeline worked on four PDFs but became unreliable across all 50.
+A batch runner was added to handle cooldowns, retries, temporary outputs, and final consolidation.
+* **Manual validation on 510 fields.** I reviewed all 34 mapped fields across a stratified sample of 15 packs and found no extraction mismatches in the reviewed sample.

 **Stack:** Python · `pdfplumber` / `pypdf` · Poppler (`pdftoppm`) · Pillow · Gemini API · `requests` · OpenPyXL.